The CSU System

 Facts

-• The CSU awards more than one-third of California's undergraduate nursing degrees.
+- The CSU awards more than one-quarter of California's baccalaureate undergraduate nursing degrees.

-• About four percent of the nation's teachers graduate from the CSU.
+- About 4% of the nation's teachers graduate from the CSU.

 Governance